HarinduA/My_Calculator/README.md

 # My_Calculator
-This is a simple calculator
+This is a simple calculator to get some exprience about flutter.